LinoSchmidt/StickExporterTX/README.md

 ![function-edit](readme/pictures/function-edit.bmp)

-If you want to set up logging for one model, go to `model -> special functions` in your RC Controller and repeat the previous step.
+If you want to set up logging for one model alone, go to `model -> special functions` in your RC Controller and repeat the previous step.

 ![special-functions](readme/pictures/special-functions.bmp)